Wall effects on pressure fluctuations in turbulent channel flow: DNS computations and -splitting

 \subsubsection{Interaction of wall-echo between walls}

-Since the freespace Green's function $G_\mathfrak{V}(y,Y;\kappa)$ \eqrefsab{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_sss_FSGF_002}{Eq_FPCWT_s_AppendixGF_ss_kappaeq0_sss_ULWGF_001} is the same for all problems \figref{Fig_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}, the differences \figref{Fig_FPCWT_s_DNSCpS_ss_GFSPEq_sss_AMI_001} between the exact solution $G_\mathrm{Kim}(y,Y;\kappa)$ \eqref{Eq_FPCWT_s_AppendixGF_ss_kappaneq0_sss_Kim_002b} and the method-of-images approximation $G_\tsc{mwl}(y,Y;\kappa)$ \eqref{Eq_FPCWT_s_AppendixGF_ss_AEMI_005}, correspond to increasingly strong interaction between the two walls with decreasing nondimensional wavenumber $\kappa L_y=2\kappa\delta$, leading to amplification of the echo effect.
+Since the freespace Green's function $G_\mathfrak{V}(y,Y;\kappa)$ \eqrefsab{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_FSGF_002}{Eq_WEPFTCF_s_AppendixGF_ss_kappaeq0_sss_ULWGF_001} is the same for all problems \figref{Fig_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_001}, the differences \figref{Fig_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_AMI_001} between the exact solution $G_\mathrm{Kim}(y,Y;\kappa)$ \eqref{Eq_WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_Kim_002b} and the method-of-images approximation $G_\tsc{mwl}(y,Y;\kappa)$ \eqref{Eq_WEPFTCF_s_AppendixGF_ss_AEMI_005}, corresponds to increasingly strong interaction between the two walls with decreasing nondimensional wavenumber $\kappa L_y=2\kappa\delta$, leading to amplification of the echo effect.
 To further explain this phenomenon notice the identity

-which implies by \eqref{Eq_FPCWT_s_AppendixGF_003} that for the halfspace problems (\S\ref{FPCWT_s_AppendixGF_ss_kappaneq0_sss_ULWGF}) the wall-echo, at the wall ($y=-\tfrac{1}{2}L_y$), exactly equals the volume term at the wall.
+which implies by \eqref{Eq_WEPFTCF_s_AppendixGF_ss_GFSMHEq_003} that for the halfspace problems (\S\ref{WEPFTCF_s_AppendixGF_ss_kappaneq0_sss_ULWGF}) the wall-echo, at the wall ($y=-\tfrac{1}{2}L_y$), exactly equals the volume term at the wall.

-This result \eqref{Eq_Eq_FPCWT_s_DNSCpS_ss_GFSPEq_sss_IWEbW_002} following from the equality of the corresponding Green's functions \eqref{Eq_Eq_FPCWT_s_DNSCpS_ss_GFSPEq_sss_IWEbW_001} is valid independently of the particular sources $Q(y;\kappa)$ \eqref{Eq_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_005a}.
+This result \eqref{Eq_Eq_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_IWEbW_002} following from the equality of the corresponding Green's functions \eqref{Eq_Eq_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_IWEbW_001} is valid independently of the particular sources $\hat{Q}(y;\kappa)$ \eqref{Eq_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_005a}.